falkben/zootable-site/site/README.md

 actionText: Contact for more info
 actionLink: mailto:hello@zootable.com?subject=Zootable
 features:
-- title: Daily counts for all your animals
+- title: Daily counts
-  details: Never guess which animals have been observed.
+  details: Always know the last time each of your animals has been observed.
 - title: Notifications
   details: Be notified when animals have not been seen, or when animals are marked missing.
 - title: Easy to use